-The new multicurrency credit facility also contains financial covenants that depend on our consolidated equity as well as our net debt to adjusted EBITDA ratio.
-As of and during the year ended December 31, 2023, we were in compliance with all covenants under the new credit facility.
-As of and during the year ended December 31, 2022 we were in compliance with all covenants under the previous bank overdraft facilities.
+The credit facility also contains financial covenants that depend on our consolidated equity as well as our net debt to adjusted EBITDA ratio.
+As of and during the year ended December 31, 2024 and December 31, 2023, we were in compliance with all covenants under the credit facility.

-The following assets have been pledged in relation to the new multicurrency credit facility:
+The following assets have been pledged in relation to the credit facility: